-When aggregated, these prices conform to the cost allocation model outputs and the requirements of the weighted average price cap.
+When aggregated, these prices conform to the cost of service model outputs and the requirements of the weighted average price cap.
 The development of these prices has been informed by general considerations relating to economies of scale and cost causality.